SandyRodger/LS170-171/L5_transport_layer_security.md

 <img width="879" alt="Screenshot 2023-05-07 at 11 08 54" src="https://user-images.githubusercontent.com/78854926/236671235-2c0d72c6-bf76-458c-a2ed-81ed0a6e88ba.png">

-- So how to sender and receiver exchange encryption keys in the first place?
+- So how do sender and receiver exchange encryption keys in the first place?
 - The most secure way would be in person.
 But over the internet this isn't an option.
 So we sort of need to encrypt the encryption.

 ### Asymmetric key encryption: